apache/nifi-registry/nifi-registry-core/nifi-registry-web-api/src/test/resources/keys/README.md

 - keytool (included with Java)
 - openssl (included/available on most platforms)

-If you do not have docker, you can alternatively use the nifi-toolkit binary which has a dependency on Java 1.8 and is available for download from http://nifi.apache.org.
+If you do not have docker, you can substitute the nifi-toolkit binary, which is available for download from https://nifi.apache.org and should run on any platform with Java 1.8.

 ### New Service Keys

-The steps for generating a new *service* key/cert pair are (using `proxy` as the example service):
+The steps for generating a new service key/cert pair are (using `proxy` as the example service):

 ```
 # make working directory